-2020 Financial Highlights
+Fiscal Year 2020 Financial Highlights

 The Corporation launched the sale of statewide instant lottery tickets on November 25, 2019.
 Powerball and Mega Millions draw-style games began selling on January 30, 2020.
 The Corporation ended its fiscal year 2020 with total contributions of \$70.7 million to the State of Mississippi Lottery Proceeds Fund.
-In accordance with the Alyce G. Clarke Mississippi Lottery Law (the Law), the first \$80 million transferred of each fiscal year will be used to fund infrastructure projects throughout the state.
+In accordance with the Law, the first \$80 million transferred of each fiscal year will be used to fund infrastructure projects throughout the state.